rackerlabs/support-how-to/content/cloud-orchestration/upcoming-deprecation-of-resource-rackspacecloudserver-for-cloud-orchestration.md

 ---
 permalink: upcoming-deprecation-of-resource-rackspacecloudserver-for-cloud-orchestration/
 node_id: 4758
-title: 'Upcoming deprecation of resource Rackspace::Cloud::Server for Cloud Orchestration'
+title: 'Deprecated resource Rackspace::Cloud::Server for Cloud Orchestration'
 type: article
 created_date: '2015-07-24'
 created_by: Mike Asthalter
-last_modified_date: '2016-01-27'
+last_modified_date: '2016-05-02'
-last_modified_by: Catherine Richardson
+last_modified_by: Stephanie Fillmon
 product: Cloud Orchestration
 product_url: cloud-orchestration
 ---

 Rackspace hereby announces the full deprecation of the Rackspace Cloud Server resource in Cloud Orchestration as of November 1, 2015.
 As of this date, Rackspace will automatically map references to Rackspace Cloud Server to refer to OS Nova Server instead.
 This means that after deprecation, while the references to Rackspace Cloud Server are automatically remapped, using Rackspace Cloud Server will be the